MoleMan1024/audiowagon/docs/index.markdown

 ## Limitations

 - You can only put up to 128 *files* into any directory.
 You can use as many *directories* as you want though.
 I advise a directory structure like this: `D:/Music/<Artist>/<Album>/<Song1..n>.mp3`.
-If you don't follow this rule AudioWagon version 0.2.5 will corrupt your USB drive and you will lose your files on it.
-The next version will prevent the data loss, however the limitation will still exist until the underlying issue can be fixed (in upcoming version directories with more than 128 files in them will be ignored).
+If you use more than 128 files in a directory then AudioWagon version 0.2.5 will corrupt your USB drive and you will lose your files on it.
+Version 0.3.4 and higher will prevent the data loss, however the limitation will still exist until the underlying issue can be fixed (directories with more than 128 files in them are ignored).
 - In AudioWagon version 0.2.5 you can only use about a couple hundred to a few thousand tracks maximum, above that you might see the app hang when looking at browsing tracks.
 This has been improved in version 0.3.4.
 - The app can *not* play back .wma files